RiceComp215-Staff/RiceChecks/README.md

 - **Can you build a Gradle plugin so I don't need all this custom code in the `build.gradle` file?**
   You're welcome to have a go at it and submit a PR.
 I'm concerned about how to write such a thing in a general-purpose way, given all the different ways that different projects will configure Gradle.
-Running the autograder as a completely separate process seems more robust since it minimizes dependencies on the internals of Gradle.
+RiceChecks, by running as a completely separate Java process, avoids getting too entangled with Gradle, beyond knowing how all its log files are written.

 - **Does RiceChecks work with {JUnit4, TestNG, ...}?** Maybe?
 What really matters is how Gradle's test unit runner writes an XML log of its results